 DIRECTION.

-Living between Sweden and France at this time, I started to investigate into these two distinctive approaches of patient treatment.
-In order to have a clearly holistic approach, I decided to focus first on a deep understanding of the field issues, visiting hospitals and have several interviewing session with international practitioners.
+Living between Sweden and France at this time, I began by investigating these two distinct approaches to patient care.
+To ensure a holistic perspective, I first focused on gaining a deep understanding of the field, visiting hospitals and conducting multiple interview sessions with international practitioners.

 WHY AN HOSPITALIZED PATIENT CANNOT KEEP SOCIAL CONTACT?